jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_worksheet_write_rich_string_with_format.rs - Demonstrates writing a
   "rich" string with multiple formats, and an additional cell format.

+* doc_worksheet_write_row.rs - Demonstrates writing an array of data as a row to a worksheet.

+* doc_worksheet_write_row_matrix.rs - Demonstrates writing an array of row
+  arrays to a worksheet.

 * doc_worksheet_write_string.rs - Demonstrates writing some UTF-8 strings
   to a worksheet.
 The UTF-8 encoding is the only encoding supported by the